pblaney/mgp1000/README.md

 	                                      reference genome and have adequate provenance to reflect this
 	                                      Available: yes, no
 	                                      Default: no
+	--cpus                         [int]  Globally set the number of cpus to be allocated for all processes
+	                                      Available: 2, 4, 8, 16, etc.
+	                                      Default: uniquly set for each process in nextflow.config to minimize resources needed --memory                       [str]  Globally set the amount of memory to be allocated for all processes, written as '##.GB' or '##.MB'
+	                                      Available: 32.GB, 2400.MB, etc.
+	                                      Default: uniquly set for each process in nextflow.config to minimize resources needed --queue_size                   [int]  Set max number of tasks the pipeline will handle in parallel
+	                                      Available: 25, 50, 100, 150, etc.
+	                                      Default: 100
 	--help                        [flag]  Prints this message

 ################################################
 ```

 ### Collect Preprocessing Output
-Upon completion of the Preprocessing step, Nextflow will ensure each relevent output files will be copied into a process-specific directory within the `output/preprocessing` folder.
-However, there are some additional steps such as saving the current run's Nextflow log files and preping the input for the Germline Variant Analysis step.
-This can be done with the following `make` command.
+By default, all output files are stored in the will be copied into a process-specific subdirectory within the `output/` directory.
+However, each step in the pipeline includes an option (`--output_dir`) for the user to define the base output directory.
+Additionally, there is a `make preprocessing-completeion` command that is useful for collecting the run-related output of the Preprocessing step.
 ```
 make preprocessing-completion